Brythzz/ec.bryth.dev/README.md

 ## Database

-The app uses a MongoDB (document) database to store usage analytics
+The app used to use a MongoDB (document) database to store usage analytics

 School document:
 ```js